Walter Tull the footballer and WW2 hero

 When the First World War broke out in 1914 Tull was already a professional footballer, however he enlisted in the 17th (Service) Battalion Middlesex Regiment, known as the Footballers' Battalion, it was a unit comprised of athletes.

-In 1908, at the start of his career Tull was signed to Clapton FC, a top London amateur side.
-Within a year he'd helped them win three major trophies.
+In 1908, at the start of his career Tull was signed to Clapton Football Club - a top London amateur side.
+Within a year he'd helped the club win three

-Tull was then signed by professional team Tottenham Hotspur (another London side) in 1909.
-He became the second person of African descent to play in the top division of English football.
-Despite enduring racism Tull played ten first-team matches and scored twice.
+major trophies.
+Tull was then signed by professional football team Tottenham Hotspur in 1909 - another London side.
+He became the second person of African descent to play in the top division of English football - he played ten first-team matches and scored twice.

 He transferred to Northampton Town in 1911, where he played over hundred matches and became a fan favourite.
 Tull thrived under manager Herbert Chapman.